amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 .. code-block:: bash

-  text.md:0:10: uncomparables.misc Comparison of ...
+  text.md:0:10: skunked_terms.misc 'decimate' is ...
-  an uncomparable: 'unique' can not be compared.
+  a skunked term — impossible to use without ... someone taking issue.
+Find another way to say it."

-suggests that, at column 10 of line 0, the check ``uncomparables.misc`` detected an issue where the uncomparable adjective "unique" was compared, as in "very unique".
+This message suggests that, at column 10 of line 0, the module ``skunked_terms.misc`` detected the presence of the skunked term *decimate*.
 The command-line utility can instead print the list of suggestions in JSON through the ``--json`` flag.
 In this case, the output is considerably richer:

 .. code-block:: javascript